Property tax incentives approved today by City Council will support four industrial redevelopment projects across Chicago.

 A Class 6(b) property tax incentive will support the recently completed construction of a one-story, 167,000-square-foot industrial building on a 10.5-acre site in the Stockyards Industrial Corridor.
 The $13.4 million project, which includes 36 dock doors, two drive-in doors, 42 trailer parking spaces and a 122-car parking lot, will be leased after build-out for up to three manufacturing businesses.
 Up to 118 jobs are anticipated in the complex when fully leased.
 The incentive will reduce taxes on the property by $2.2 million over the next 12 years.

 1010-58 W. 35th St. LLC, 1010 W. 35th St.

-A Class 7(b) tax incentive would facilitate the redevelopment of the former Spiegel Administration Building in Bridgeport as new, multi-use commercial space.
-The $6.2 million rehabilitation project by 1010-1058 W 35th LLC would transform the six-story, 240,000-square-foot structure into new offices, artist studios, an event venue, and a self-storage facility.
+A Class 7(b) tax incentive will facilitate the redevelopment of the former Spiegel Administration Building in Bridgeport as new, multi-use commercial space.
+The $6.2 million rehabilitation project by 1010-1058 W 35th LLC will transform the six-story, 240,000-square-foot structure into new offices, artist studios, an event venue, and a self-storage facility.
 Total tax savings over the incentive period are estimated at $1.9 million.
-The project would create up to 200 permanent jobs and 50 temporary construction jobs.
+The project will create up to 200 permanent jobs and 50 temporary construction jobs.
 Designated a Chicago landmark in 2011, the building once housed the mail order operations for Spiegel Inc., one of the world’s largest catalog retailers, best known for its namesake Spiegel catalog.